kailash-manasarovar/statement/docs/timeline/2025/may.md

 - Nevertheless, whenever they turned this online manipulation off, I still felt like I wanted to be a mother, and I thought that was marvelously ironic.
 - Could the mousses have set this up for themselves, essentially?
 Knowing from 2007 that I survive poisoning?
 - More coming up on this for this session, and September as I go through my todo: list.

+### Feeling sick on my return

+- I throw up in the street.
+- Steve was pretty unwell too in Jerusalem.